gicentre/elm-vegalite/docs/walkthrough/README.md

     ]
 ```

 The code now contains two chained `position` encodings: one for the x-position, which is now binned, and one for the y-position which is aggregated by providing `pAggregate opCount` instead of a data field name.
-Because by definition a count will be numeric, we don't need to specify the measurement type, which is assumed to be `pQuant`.
+Because by definition both binned values and counts will be numeric, we don't need to specify the measurement type, which is assumed to be `pQuant` for both.

 Notice again that sensible defaults are provided for the parts of the specification we didn't specify such as axis titles, colors and number of bins.